#FathersDay #Grief #Legacy #OneMoreHour #CherishYourParents #LossAndHealing #Faith #FamilyLove

 EssieB in stxingkai font

-My must-have tools for daily health + glow on this weight loss journey so far!
+My must-have tools for my daily health + glow on this weight loss journey so far!

 *Just a heads-up.
 As an Amazon Associate.
 I earn from qualifying purchases made from my links.
 I don’t recommend anything I haven’t tried and hope it provides benefits for you as it has for me.

-• Benefiber On The Go Prebiotic Fiber Supplement Powder for Digestive Health, Daily Powder, Unflavored Stick Packs – 36 Sticks (Pack of 2) https://amzn.to/3HfPSkV
+• Benefiber On The Go Prebiotic Fiber Supplement Powder for Digestive Health, Daily Powder, Unflavored Stick Packs –Pack of 20 count sticks

-• MiraLAX Gentle Constipation Relief Laxative Powder, Stool Softener with PEG 3350, Works Naturally with Water in Your Body, No Harsh Side Effects, Osmotic Laxative, 45 Dose https://amzn.to/3FoO3Sm
+• MiraLAX Gentle Constipation Relief Laxative Powder, Stool Softener Osmotic Laxative, 45 Dose

-• Amazon Basic Care ClearLax Polyethylene Glycol 3350 Powder for Solution, Osmotic Laxative, Relieves Occasional Constipation, Unflavored, 1.68 pound https://amzn.to/4mCoxJV
+• Amazon Basic Care ClearLax Polyethylene Glycol 3350 Powder for Solution, Osmotic Laxative, Relieves Occasional Constipation, Unflavored